minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 * In case the person is known but the events are still processing, the `events` array can be left blank and the `status` field can be set to `pending`.
 The app will ask the user to try again later.
 This should be avoided though, the best user experience is if the events are immediately available and the 'information' call matches this state.

 #### JWT Token
+In addition to the standard JWT token fields documented earlier, the JWT token for the event request will contain:

+* `bsn`: The BSN in an encrypted format.
+* `roleIdentifier`: Identifies the role of the requesting entity.
+CoronaCheck will set this to `01` ('Subject of care').
+This can be used by providers for NEN compliant logging.

-The JWT token will contain the BSN in an encrypted format.
-The encryption will be done using libsodium public/private sealboxes (X25519).
+The encryption of the BSN is done using libsodium public/private sealboxes (X25519).
 The private key that can be used to decrypt the token must remain with the provider at all times.
 The public key has to be provided to MinVWS.

 ### Error states